Trekking / Hiking Tours Sightseen

 Food in Bhutan

-All the trekkers in Bhutan can rely entirely on the camp meals offered in the luxurious hotel of Bhutan.
+All the trekkers in Bhutan can rely entirely on the camp meals offered in the luxurious hotels of Bhutan.
 Toasts, a choice of eggs, some additional protein, cereals, juice, tea, and coffee are served as breakfast during the Bhutan trek.
 Sometimes baked beans, bacon, Indian Puri, Oatmeal, and Tibetan bread are also provided.
 Lunch is often packed consisting of rice or noodles, boiled potatoes, chapattis, Sandwiches, and fruits accompanied by Juice and tea or instant coffee from a large hot water flask.
 Dinner is a full course comprising soup, 3 to 5 varieties of dishes, followed by desserts and Tea or coffee.
 The main course dinner includes a rice dish, a potato dish, or frequently both meat and vegetables.
 Sometimes the cook will prepare Indian bread, momos or dumplings, and other delicious food items.

 Transportation in Bhutan

+As you know, trekking in Bhutan is only possible through the company.
+The company will provide only Toyota Brand transportation for your journey in Bhutan when necessary with a 4-wheel drive and Air-conditioned.
 Some means of transportation while trekking in Bhutan are Hi-Ace buses with comfortable seats and air conditioners, Hyundai Tucson 4 wheel drive, Land cruisers for 2 to 3 people to provide the luxury drive with an extra charge of US dollar 100 per day, Big Buses with 18 to 22 seats are for the group size more than 6 people.
-If there is more than 18 people company will provide more buses to make your trip comfortable and luxurious.
+If there are more than 18 people company will provide more buses to make your trip comfortable and luxurious.

 Water in Bhutan

 Tap water in Bhutan is not considered safe for drinking unless it is boiled or purified by purification pills.
 Bottled mineral water is available in hotels and restaurants.
 In the hotel, you can ask to boil the water if it doesn’t look clean or you can always ask to serve the boiled water for you.
+It is also a wise decision to carry water purification tablets along with you while traveling in the remote areas of Bhutan.

 Electricity in Bhutan